Skip to content

 4.4 Sets set

-Elements in a Python set can be of any type and do not require the same type, such as:
+Elements in Python sets can be of any type and do not have to be of the same type, such as:

 Python